taylorblankenshipwt/buttercup/README.md

 ### Production

-Production is a collection of released features; all work added to Production has gone through rigorous testing (both automated and manual) and is stable enough to be user-facing.
+Production is a collection of released features; all work added to Production is stable enough to be user-facing.

 Currently data across all three environments is the same, sourced from the same data lake.